RobRendell/gTove/README.md

 * Templates for spells etc.  Allow users to define geometric shapes such as circles, squares, rectangles, arcs etc, and give them names, custom colours and opacity.
 They could then be dropped onto the tabletop, and scaled up or down, rotated and moved like minis, to represent spell areas, auras, traps or whatever.
+* "Confirm Move" mode, where moving a mini draws an arrow (with distance) from starting point to destination, and you have to use a menu item "Finish Move" to remove the arrow.
 * Ruler.
 Most basic is simply a straight line between the click and drag points.
 More fancy uses Bresenham's to highlight the squares it passes over, and reports the distance.
 Requires the map (or game settings?) to nominate how distances are calculated in this game/map ("every 2nd diagonal costs 2", "count squares", "Pythagoras").
 Maps